wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <tt>retry_join</tt> specifies the cloud provider and other metadata for <strong>auto-discovery</strong> by other Consul agents.

+   <tt>retry_join_wan</tt> specifies the IP address of each datacenter ingress.

+   WAN encryption has its own encryption key.

    <tt>connect</tt> refers to <strong>Consul Connect</strong> (disabled by default for security).

    <tt>raft_multiplier = 1</tt> overrides for high-performance production usage the <a target="_blank" href="https://www.consul.io/docs/install/performance">default value 5 for dev usage</a>.
 This setting multiplies the time between failed leader detection and new leader election.
 Higher numbers extends the time (slower) to reduce leadership churn and associated unavailability.

    <a name="TLS-config"></a>